Print This Page

 • Represented hospital where summary judgment was granted, dismissing plaintiff’s claims of race discrimination and retaliation for filing an EEOC Charge of Discrimination.

-• Obtained a complete victory for a Fortune 500 company in a federal jury trial against a former employee claiming breach of a prior settlement agreement reference check provision.
+• Obtained a complete victory for a Fortune 500 Company in a federal jury trial against a former employee claiming breach of a prior settlement agreement reference check provision.

 Group Attorneys